NTTSH-Engineering/gajira/README.md

 - [`TODO`](https://github.com/NTTSH-Engineering/gajira-issue-from-todo) - Create a Jira issue for each TODO comment in committed code

 ## Credit
-This repository was forked from the Atlassian repositiry, and upgraded to Node20
+This repository was forked from the Atlassian repository, and upgraded to Node20

 ## Usage